wolpert/terrapin/README.md

 # Terrapin

-A collection of open-source tools.

-> **_NOTE:_** The Terrapin project is currently morphing into new work as
-> well... not just
-> a dumping ground of my old projects.
-I'll update the readme soon(tm).
+Secure 3rd party data management.

 ## Description

+The terrapin project provides the primary data owners the ability to let third parties access their data safely.
+Primary owners can revoke access at any time, removing the ability for a third party to access the data.
+During this time, the data itself is store at the third party, encrypted via terrapin, and controlled by the owner.

-The Terrapin project is a set of software projects that help provide features that can be used for a broad range of applications.
+Internally, the terrapin project is a set of software projects that help provide features that can be used for a broad range of applications.
 These features were used internally for **CodeHead** projects, but have been made available for external usages.
 When possible, features are developed in a functional programming style, with limited side effects.

 ## Building